stormlightlabs/volt/docs/cli.md

 # CLI

+⚠️ This CLI is unreleased as of writing.
+The documentation may change before the CLI is published in v0.6.0.

 The VoltX.js CLI provides tools for creating and managing VoltX.js applications.
 Use it to scaffold new projects, run development servers, build for production, and download framework assets.

 ## Installation